-A couple of things to keep in mind… the person driving the support vehicle should have some experience with 4WD drives, especially if it’s been raining and the road is slick or muddy.
-Most of it is pretty mellow, but there are a few tricky and steep parts where you’ll want someone experienced behind the wheel.
+A couple of things to keep in mind… the person driving the support vehicle should have some experience with 4WD roads, especially if it’s been raining and the road is slick, muddy, or rutted.
+Most of the road is pretty mellow, but there are a few tricky and steep parts where you’ll want someone experienced behind the wheel.

 Secondly, make sure you stop in Moab and top off your tank of gas.
 You’ll want a full tank before starting the trail!